About this Notice

 - in case you wish to withdraw from all marketing communications, you can also unsubscribe from all marketing by clicking the appropriate link in any email you receive

-- setting up, administering and maintaining your account with us;
+- setting up, administering and maintaining your accounts with us

 - communicating with you;